orionLP/binex/c/type_conversions.md

 <details>
 <summary>Signed to unsigned</summary>

-The resumed case is very simple, any conversion between signed and unsigned preserves the data of the variable in the state is was, so it simply changes the meaning of the data, for example:
+The typical case is very simple, any conversion between signed and unsigned preserves the data of the variable in the state is was, so it simply changes the meaning of the data, for example:

 ```c